 During the summer of 2018, I collaborated with local developers to design an iOS app that brings a personalized and comparative shopping experience across all e-commerce sites.

 Project role: Product design, UI/UX design, information architecture, process flow, branding, illustration

 The Design Challenge and Process

-Shaap is essentially a web browser app that utilizes a custom built data acquisition software to identify ecommerce sites across the entire internet, capture their front-end data, and display it back to the user.
-Because Shaap can dynamically organize and display site data, users can shop on various websites of their choosing simultaneously, discover brands that might be of interest, store products, and talk about items with friends.
+Shaap is essentially a web browser app that utilizes a custom built data acquisition software to identify e-commerce sites across the entire internet, capture their front-end data, and display it back to the user.
+Because Shaap can dynamically organize and display e-commerce site data, users can shop on various websites of their choosing simultaneously, discover brands that might be of interest, store products, and talk about items with friends.

 While onboarding the project, I identified the main challenges that needed to be addressed through design.

 Other important design constraints and challenges identified are seamlessly introducing a foreign mobile concept to new users, promoting users to utilize features Shaap have to offer, and creating a product that aligns with both user and business needs.

 I addressed these issues through a couple of design prospects: information architecture, user interface, and brand identity.

 With limited screen space and unaccommodating browsing support, mobile shopping lack many of the core benefits exemplified through desktop e-commerce.
 Comparison shopping, shopping across multiple sites and brands, organizing selected items, and discussing options with friends and family become a tricky task to perform on a phone.